nmWolfe/hangman/src/readme.md

 If you decide to quit the game, simply select the "quit" option from the main menu.
 This will exit the game.

 Enjoy playing Hangman and challenge your word-guessing skills!
-If you have any questions or feedback, feel free to contact us.
+If you have any questions or feedback, feel free to contact me.

 Have fun!